ecofic/ngCordovaMocks/README.md

 during development and testing.
 It was designed for developers, engineers, and architects who prefer to use the browser before testing on real devices.

-To learn more, read the about the [introduction of ngCordovaMocks](http://www.ecofic.com/about/blog/introducing-ng-cordova-mocks).
+To learn more, read about the [introduction of ngCordovaMocks](http://www.ecofic.com/about/blog/introducing-ng-cordova-mocks).
-The article will explain how it came to be and some of its benefits.
+The article will explain how ngCordovaMocks came to be and some of its benefits.

 Installing ngCordovaMocks
 -------------------------